Frequently Asked Questions About Hybrid-Online &

-Read the information below, then read the notes on the web-based COMM 1100 course offerings for this semester for specific information regarding required in-person orientation and in-person class meeting dates and times.
+Read the information below, then read the notes on the web-based COMM 1100 course offerings for this semester for specific information regarding required in-person class meeting dates and times.

 There are two course options for taking Communication 1100 in a web-based format:

 Hybrid-Online courses meet for class once weekly with the remaining material presented in an online format.

 Online courses are exclusively online except for a required in-person orientation session and 3 required class meeting days throughout the semester.